Why should you ask the right coaching questions?

-Questions such as ‘what will i wear today?’ or ‘what will I eat today?’ help us keep our daily lives on track.
+Questions such as ‘what should I wear today?’ or ‘what should I eat today?’ help us keep our daily lives on track.

 But without the bigger questions, the small ones soon become irrelevant.
 These are the questions that make us introspect, and change our lives.
 In the hubris of smaller questions, we often forget to pause and assess our goals and priorities.

 Now that we’ve figured out why it’s important to ask, here’s a set of questions that will help you dive right in.
 These are the initial coaching questions for coaches to ask their clients.